Last updated May 12, 2023

 - The J&J/Janssen COVID-19 vaccine remains an option for vaccination when there is a contraindication to mRNA COVID-19 vaccines, when a person would otherwise remain unvaccinated due to limited access to mRNA vaccines, or when a person expresses an informed preference for the J&J/Janssen COVID-19 vaccine.

-- Individuals age 6 months and older are only eligible to receive an mRNA vaccine at this time.
+- Individuals aged 6 months to 11 years are only eligible to receive an mRNA vaccine at this time.